Symbol-Level Precoding Through the Lens of Zero Forcing and Vector Perturbation: System Model

 Under the above scenario, the goal of precoding is to simultaneously transmit data streams to multiple users, one for each user.
 To describe, let $ {s}_{i,t} $ be the desired symbol of the $i$th user at symbol time $t$.
 The symbols are assumed to be drawn from a quadrature amplitude modulation (QAM) constellation

-where $L$ is a positive integer (the QAM size is $4L^2$), $\jj =\sqrt{-1}$.
-Assuming perfect channel state information at the BS, we aim to design the transmitted signals $\bx_1,\dots,\bx_T$ such that the users will receive their desired symbols, subject to certain scalings and rotations.
-Specifically, as illustrated in Fig.~\ref{figd}, we want the noise-free part of $y_{i,t}$ in~\eqref{eq:sig_mod} to take the form
+where $L$ is a positive integer (the QAM size is $4L^2$); $\jj =\sqrt{-1}$.
+Assuming perfect channel state information at the BS, we aim to design the transmitted signals $\bx_1,\dots,\bx_T$ such that the users will receive their desired symbols.
+To be precise, we want the noise-free part of $y_{i,t}$ in~\eqref{eq:sig_mod} to take the form